NermineGharbi24/electric-vehicle-prototype-with-level-2-autonomy/README.md

 ## Project Scope

-Commencing from February 7, 2022, to June 30, 2022, this project was conducted under the IEEE INSAT Student Branch IAS Chapter by a dedicated team of 13 individuals and underwent rigorous evaluation and development phases.
+Commencing from February 7, 2022, to June 30, 2022, this project was conducted under the IEEE INSAT Student Branch IAS Chapter by a dedicated team of 13 individuals and underwent rigorous research and development phases.

 ## Project Presentation